AbhijnanVegi/Kurkure/Group Assignment -1.md

 ### Modifications

-- Insert : dogs
+- Insert : Events, Dog participants, Owners of the participant dogs, Judges, Accomodations

-- Delete : event
+- Delete : Events, Participants, Accomodations, Judges

-- Update : Championship
+- Update : Championship, Accomodations

 ### Retrieval

-- Selection : retrieve all events in a championship
+- Selection : Winner of an event, List of all dogs participating

-- Projection query : All dogs of a particular breed
+- Projection query : All dogs of a particular breed, List of all participants from a particular country

-- Aggregate: Number of events won by a dog
+- Aggregate: Number of events won by a dog, Maximum events won by a dog, Maximum participants from any country.

-- Search : search for an event
+- Search : Search for an event,

-- Analysis : Total events won by a dog of particular breed
+- Analysis : Total events won by a dog of particular breed, Countries will the most winners in events of

+  particular breed size.